-1) Testing recipes for the Low Carb Cookbook
+1) Testing recipes for The Low Carb is Easy Cookbook

 Hi - it's Jackie's husband Geoff here.
 Normally my part in GoodDietGoodHealth.com is behind the scenes, acting as webmaster and managing the Newsletter mailouts and subscriber database.
 I leave researching and writing the content for the Good Diet Good Health Newsletter and for the Low Carb is Easy and other nutrition-related websites and self-help guides to Jackie.
 Jackie is also in charge of answering the many diet-related queries we receive - the knowledge she has built up over the years is truly phenomenal, and she has a great passion for sharing it with all those who could benefit from it.

-Jackie also spends a lot of time developing new recipes for her cookbook, the Low Carb / Low GI Cookbook.
+Jackie also spends a lot of time developing new recipes for her cookbook, The Low Carb is Easy Cookbook.
 Which brings me to my other role - of chief recipe tester.
-Jackie takes pride in ensuring that every one of the recipes that goes into her cookbook is not only original, but tried and tested.
+Jackie takes pride in ensuring that every one of the recipes that goes into her Cookbook is not only original, but tried and tested.
 Not all of her recipes are instant successes, but she keeps persevering until she finds something that works and tastes good.
 Some recipes pass her high standards with very little tweaking but others remain in her 'still trying' file for years because either the taste or the texture is not quite right.